MicrosoftDocs/entra-docs/docs/external-id/customers/concept-native-authentication.md

 |Android (Kotlin) | &#8226; [Sign in users](how-to-run-native-authentication-sample-android-app.md) | &#8226; [Sign in users](tutorial-native-authentication-prepare-android-app.md)|
 |iOS (Swift) | &#8226; [Sign in users](how-to-run-native-authentication-sample-ios-app.md) | &#8226; [Sign in users](tutorial-native-authentication-prepare-ios-macos-app.md)|

-If you're planning to create a mobile app on a framework currently not supported by MSAL, you can use our authentication API.
+If you're planning to create an app on a framework currently not supported by MSAL, you can use our authentication API.
 For more information, follow [this API reference article](/entra/identity-platform/reference-native-authentication-overview).

 ## Related content